We Exist to grow Together in Faith

 Sacred Playlist

 Wednesdays at 7 p.m.
-EST
+Eastern Time

 The Wednesday grow Group is spinning and rocking to a series called Sacred Playlist!
 Join in the fun as we discuss the Christian themes of favorite songs selected by group members.
 We listen to the songs together and discuss virtually on ZOOM every Wednesday night.
 Grab your Bible, a snack, and your ZOOM device, and let’s have fun growing together!

 The Wednesday Evening grow Group meets online via ZOOM at 7 p.m.
-EST. The group is co-facilitated by Associate Pastor Rev. Chris Rapko and Melanie Long.
+EDT.
+The group is co-facilitated by Associate Pastor Rev. Chris Rapko and Melanie Long.
 You may register HERE to receive the study materials.
 The links for the song suggestions form and the ZOOM meeting are below.
 Let’s grow in musical discipleship with God together!

 Thursday Morning grow Group